yardenivry/Wordpress_mySQL-with-docker-compose/README.md

-This the the last and the finished project of this course, it involving all the things that i learnt + working Wordpress webserver.
+This is the last and the final completed project of Docker-compose course, it involving all the things that i learned + working Wordpress webserver.